tandrewnichols/file-manifest/README.md

 });
 ```

 The sync implemenation uses `_.reduce` ([underscore](http://underscorejs.org/)), while the async version uses `async.reduce` ([async](https://github.com/caolan/async)), so see those for more information.
-Inside the reduce function, you do have access to `this.dir` and `this.patterns` (the original parameters passed in).
+Inside the reduce function, you do have access to `this.dir`, which is the absolute version of the path passed in, and `this.patterns`, which is the original list of patterns.

 You might have noted that the same `generate` function can take a reduce function, a callback, or both.
-The way it distinguishes is by examining the last function to see if it's first parameter is `err`.
+The way `file-manifest` distinguishes is by examining the last function to see if it's first parameter is `err`.
 That's why all async implementations should pass a callback that accepts a variable named `err`.